geordieek/free-oracle-vps/README.md

 // default pass MoeClub.org
 ```

-- You will get kicked out
+- Once Debian has finished installing, you will get kicked out
 - Remove the host from ~/.ssh/known_hosts, its key fingerprint will have changed with debian OS re-install, so it'll say something malicious is happening
 - Copy ssh pub key into server with `ssh-copy-id -i ~/.ssh/id_rsa.pub root@<your-ip-address>` (replace your ssh location if needed)
+- If asked for a password and you used above script, it is `MoeClub.org`
 - You should now be able to connect as `root` which is needed for Ansible setup

 ## Troubleshooting